csf-dev/NUnit.AutoFixture.Composition/README.md

 If you are using [NUnit 3], [AutoFixture] and [the integration between these frameworks] then it is likely that you are also writing your own [`CustomiseAttribute`] implementations to configure _how the AutoFixture specimen is created_.

 What's slightly more difficult with just the libraries above is writing customize attributes _which may be composed_.
-Customizations written using the following style of syntax _cannot be easily composed via separate classes_ this customization hook controls the initial creation of the specimen.
+Customizations written using the following syntax cannot be easily split into separate classes and then composed.
-Only one such customisation can logically be used - you may only _create_ any given object once.

 ```csharp
 fixture.Customize<MyType>(c => c.With(x => x.SomeProperty, "Some value"));
 ```

-That lack of composition makes it difficult to write customize attributes which may be combined/composed, such that multiple attributes are all effective upon a single parameter.
+The technique shown above controls the initial creation of the specimen.
+Obviously, only one such customisation can be used: _an object may only be created once_.
-This micro-framework provides a quick mechanism to solve this issue by providing a shorthand syntax for writing [AutoFixture behaviours]
+This micro-framework provides a shorthand syntax for writing [AutoFixture behaviours], which can post-process an object after creation, and are thus suitable for composition.

 [NUnit 3]: https://nunit.org/
 [AutoFixture]: https://autofixture.github.io/